 The 2018 Honda Odyssey is on a quest.

 Just when we thought that every possible family-oriented convenience had been plugged into the world of minivans, Honda has delivered a new minivan with every imaginable feature, with one big rival in mind.

 With the redesigned Odyssey, Honda's translated its Civic-on-steroids styling in its quest to take down the flashy minivan newcomer—the Chrysler Pacifica, which we named our 2017 Best Car to Buy.

 The Odyssey’s biggest highlight may be a camera that lets the driver watch passengers in the second and third rows without the distraction of having to look back, but the Odyssey is positively packed with new features.

-We give the 2018 Honda Odyssey a 7.8 out of 10.
-It offers great space, features to rival the Chrysler Pacifica, comfortable seating for eight, and dynamics and power that top the segment.
+We give the 2018 Honda Odyssey a 7.9 out of 10.
+It offers great space, features to rival the Chrysler Pacifica, comfortable seating for up to eight, and dynamics and power that top the segment.
 (Read more about how we rate cars.)

 Honda offers plenty of luxury features, too, including heated and cooled seats, a heated steering wheel, a hands-free tailgate, ambient lighting, and an 11-speaker sound system.